rust-lang/book/second-edition/nostarch/chapter08.md

 than one byte.

 Getting grapheme clusters from strings is complex, so this functionality is not provided by the standard library.
-Crates are available on *https://crates.io* if this is the functionality you need.
+Crates are available on crates.io at *https://crates.io* if this is the functionality you need.

 ### Strings Are Not So Simple